WarrenTheRabbit/reposleuth/README.md

 ##### A chat about what?
 It can be a mental health chat, an opportunity to vent, someone to bounce ideas off - whatever you need it to be.
 If you *wish* you knew what you needed it to, then just go ahead and book in.
 Almost always, the best way to find something out is to turn up and start.
 Remember: you are allowed to not know.
 No one is judging you.
 Try saying this:

+> [!IMPORTANT]
-I am allowed to not know.
+> I am allowed to not know.
-I am allowed to be inarticulate.
+> I am allowed to be inarticulate.
-I am allowed to be confused.
+> I am allowed to be confused.
-I am allowed to lack clarity.
+> I am allowed to lack clarity.
-I am allowed to have the wrong answer.
+> I am allowed to have the wrong answer.
-I am allowed to change my mind.
+> I am allowed to change my mind.
+> I am allowed to ask for help.
+> I am allowed to question.
+> I am allowed to think about things I don't usually think about.
+> I am allowed to take up someone's time.
-I am allowed to have no idea what I'm talking about.
+> I am allowed to have no idea what I'm saying and to say it anyway.
+> I am allowed to talk fast and to talk slow.
-I am allowed to sit on camera and say nothing.
+> I am allowed to sit on camera and say nothing.

 Also, although I'm only a junior developer, I'm happy to help with technical problems if I can.
 So our chat can be about tech, a pair programming experiment, a bit of rubber ducking or an opportunity for you to try converting me to Common Lisp.
 According to one LinkedIn connection, everything else is 'a Turing Tarpit'! 🤷